Chamarajendra Wadiyar X: Reign

+Krishnaraja Wadiyar III died on 27 March 1868, and Chamarajendra Wadiyar X ascended the throne at the Mysore Palace on 23 September 1868.
+However, since 1831, the Kingdom of Mysore had been under the direct administration of the British Raj via Mysore Commission, which had earlier deposed Krishnaraja Wodeyar III on allegations of misrule.
+Later, the Privy Council of the United Kingdom ordered the reversal of the Company's decision, and the princely state of Mysore was reconstituted and restored to the Wadiyar dynasty by an instrument of rendition in 1881.
+Chamarajendra Wadiyar X, who was groomed to take charge of the administration, and was officially handed the reins in the same year.
-Although his reign proved to be a brief one, he left an indelible mark on the Kingdom of Mysore.
-He was aptly aided by C. V. Rungacharlu (1881–1883) and K. Seshadri Iyer (1883–1901) two of Mysore's most competent dewans.

-He instituted the Mysore Representative Assembly in 1881.
-This was the first modern, democratic legislative institution of its kind in princely India.
-He sponsored the famous journey of Swami Vivekananda to Chicago in 1893.
-He gave primacy to women's education and founded the Kannada Bashojjivini School.
-He gave a fillip to the industrialisation of the Kingdom of Mysore by instituting several industrial schools and conducting the annual Dasara Industrial Exhibition.
-He facilitated the founding of Agricultural Banks to help finance farmers and initiated life insurance for government employees.
+During his brief reign, he was aided by dewans C. V. Rungacharlu (1881–1883) and K. Seshadri Iyer (1883–1901).
+He instituted the Mysore Representative Assembly in 1881, one of the earliest legislative institutions in princely India.
+He sponsored the journey of Swami Vivekananda to Chicago in 1893.
+He founded the Kannada Bashojjivini School and instituted several industrial schools.
+The annual Dasara Industrial Exhibition was established, and he facilitated the founding of agricultural banks to help finance farmers, and life insurance for government employees.

+Death and succession

 Chamarajndra Wadiyar died of diphtheria, in Calcutta, on 28 December 1894, aged 31.
-He was succeeded by his 10-year-old son, Krishnaraja Wadiyar IV.
-His wife, Maharani Kempa Nanjammani Vani Vilasa Sannidhana Avaru, served as regent of Mysore during the minority of their son.
+He was succeeded by his ten-year-old son, Krishna Raja Wadiyar IV.
+His wife, Kempananjammanni Devi, served as regent of Mysore till their son came of age.

-Many of the most famous landmarks of Mysore and Bangalore owe their existence to him.
-Prominent among these are: